dfkaye/constructor/README.md

     Nicholas Zakas in his post [Custom types (classes) using object literals in JavaScript](http://www.nczonline.net/blog/2011/11/04/custom-types-classes-using-object-literals-in-javascript/
     "Custom types (classes) using object literals in JavaScript")

+    Zakas' method is in turn based on a desugaring of Jeremy Askenas' suggested api for the class, extend, super keyword proposals for ES6.

 __Constructor.extend(base, child)__ ~ specify a base object or function to inherit
     from, and a child object or function that will inherit from the base.
 The